427-ProGrand/Moneycation.github.io/README.md

 ![](images/EditAddBudget.png)

 User may add, update, and delete different budgets.
-Each budget consists of a name, amount, and , max budget.
+Each budget consists of a name, amount, and, max budget.
-The bar will be red if the budget max is met.
+The bar will be *red* if the budget max is met.
-The bar will be green if the budget max is far from being met.
+The bar will be *green* if the budget max is far from being met.
-The bar will be yellow if the budget max is close to being met.
+The bar will be *yellow* if the budget max is close to being met.

 ### Account Settings

 ![](images/Settings.png)

-Once user is logged in, they have the ability to change account password and delete account.
+Once user is logged in, they have the ability to *change account password and delete account*.

 ### Log Out

 ![](images/LogOut.png)

-User can log out when Moneycation is not in use to close access off from Planner pages and Settings page.
+User can log out when Moneycation is not in use to close access off from Planner page and Settings page.

 ### Disclaimers